top of page

 Food at Toyosu Senkyaku Banrai

 Our first real food experience in Japan was at the food court in Toyosu Senkyaku Banrai.
-At first we worried the kids might not find anything they liked since the choices were all very traditional Japanese and quite different from the food courts we’re used to in North America.
+At first we worried the kids might not find anything they liked since the choices were all very traditional Japanese and quite different from the food courts we’re used to in Canada.

 Jess tried a taiyaki, which is a Japanese snack shaped like a fish that’s somewhere between a waffle and a cake, filled with something sweet.
 It’s often filled with red bean paste, but luckily we found a chocolate one for her!